ansible/ansible/docs/docsite/rst/user_guide/index.rst

 * I want to retrieve data about my systems.
 How do I access :ref:`Ansible facts <playbooks_vars_facts>`?
 * I need to access sensitive data like passwords with Ansible.
 How can I protect that data with :ref:`Ansible vault <vault>`?
 * I want to change the data I have, so I can use it in a task.
 How do I use :ref:`filters <playbooks_filters>` to transform my data?
-* I need to retrieve data from an external source.
+* I need to retrieve data from an external datastore.
 How do I use :ref:`lookups <playbooks_lookups>` to access databases and APIs?
-* I want to ask the person who runs my playbook to supply data.
+* I want to ask playbook users to supply data.
 How do I get user input with :ref:`prompts <playbooks_prompts>`?
+* I use certain modules frequently.
+How do I streamline my inventory and playbooks by :ref:`setting default values for module parameters <playbooks_module_defaults>`?

 Writing tasks, plays, and playbooks
 ===================================